Flow

 One

-temperature and measures how much current is needed to keep it at that
+constant temperature and measures how much current is needed to keep

 -

-measures the temperature difference between the flowstream temperature and
+temperature difference between the flowstream temperature and a heated

 Coriolis-based